dataclay/cli-tools/README.md

 For example, assuming your file system has a directory named `WeatherForecast` containing the required files as listed in [Requirements for running the Templater CLI](#requirements), and that the environment is running Adobe After Effects CC 2015, you would follow these steps to invoke Templater from the command line:

 1. On Windows, start a new Powershell terminal.
-On OSX, start a new terminal session.
+On macOS, start a new terminal session.
 2. Change into the `WeatherForecast` directory.
 On Windows, use `cd C:\Templater\WeatherForecast`.
-On OSX, use `cd ~/Templates/WeatherForecast`
+On macOS, use `cd ~/Templates/WeatherForecast`
 3. On Windows, at the Powershell prompt `>`, enter the following:

 	>```
 	>PS C:\Templates\WeatherForecast> .\templater.ps1 -v 'CC 2018'
 	>```

-	On OSX, at the Terminal prompt `$`, enter the following:
+	On macOS, at the Terminal prompt `$`, enter the following:

 	>```
 	>iMac:WeatherForecast dataclay$ templater.sh -v 'CC 2018'